groteherman/music/README.md

 [TM1638lite library](https://github.com/danja/TM1638lite)

 I intend to properly use these libraries as libraries.
-I added the SN76489::setDivider method to be able to set exact pre-calculated divisors for each note so there is no need for float-arithmatic.
+I added the SN76489::setDivider method to be able to set exact pre-calculated divisors for each note so there is no need for float-arithmetic.